 The asymmetry in the previous example is an example of a causal relationship.
-Ordinary prediction is, in some sense, symmetric: if the steps being icy increase the chance of a slip, then a slip makes it more likely that it was icy.
-However, causal prediction is not symmetric: if I make it rain then that will makes the steps wet, but if I make the steps wet then it will not cause it to start raining.
+Ordinary prediction is, in some sense, symmetric: if the smoking predicts cancer, then cancer predicts smoking.
+However, causal prediction is not symmetric: if I make someone smoke then that will make it more likely that they get cancer, but if I give someone cancer by exposing them to radiation, for example, it will not cause them to start smoking.